 Insights: The program offers analytics to see your engagement to improve your future streams.

-Detects games automatically: If you add a game capture widget, the software will automatically detect the opened game.
+Detects games automatically: If you add a game capture widget, the software will detect the opened game.

 Chatbot: While streaming, the chatbot can remove unwanted comments and spam to protect you and your followers.